helenyau0/disturbed-mantis/README.md

 ## Installation and Setup
-  - [ ] Must include in the package.json file: author, git repo, expect, the right version of npm, and MIT license.
+  - [X] Must include in the package.json file: author, git repo, expect, the right version of npm, and MIT license.
-  - [ ] Install all dependencies in the terminal by entering the command "npm i".
+  - [X] Install all dependencies in the terminal by entering the command "npm i".
 [50 points]
-  - [ ] Create two separate files for every given function: one for testing and the other to store code.
+  - [X] Create two separate files for every given function: one for testing and the other to store code.

-## Usage and Examples

-Once you have all your dependencies installed ("npm i") you can start testing by entering in the terminal "npm test".

-If all working tests passed you will get all checks and number of passings in green: